JetBrains/guide/site/webstorm/tips/json-add-comma/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 WebStorm will take care of commas when you move lines up and down in JSON, JavaScript or TypeScript using *Shift+Cmd+Up/Down / Ctrl+Shift+Up/Down*.
----